waynehahn/waynehahn.github.io/contact.md

 ---
-title: Contact
+title: Photos
-permalink: /contact/
+permalink: /photos/
 ---

 Hey there!
-It would be great to hear from you.
+We are working on a photo gallery soon!